 While a human could pick up on the subtle nuances and context clues, an ATS is trained to scan and pick out keywords.
 Here’s what the ATS would likely see:

-- Over five years of experience.
+- Over five years of experience

 The ATS will then cross-reference your qualifications with what the company is looking for and rank you against other candidates.
 If you pass a certain threshold, your resume is likely passed along to the relevant hiring manager to take a closer look.
+This threshold depends on the specific role, but there are ways of making a close estimate and optimizing your resume to meet ATS expectations.

 How to Write an ATS Resume in 8 Steps

-You must write a resume that can be read by an ATS; otherwise, it might never be seen by the hiring manager.
+Before focusing on ways to impress recruiters, you must write a resume that can be read by an ATS; otherwise, it might never be seen by the hiring manager.

 1. Pick the right layout